Living Trust Form, Free Download 2026

 What is a living trust?

 While you are not legally required to hire an attorney to create a living trust, professional guidance is strongly recommended for most people.
-A living trust is more complex than a simple will because it requires proper legal language, correct trustee powers, appropriate distribution provisions, and — critically — proper funding through the retitling of assets.
+A living trust is more complex than a simple will because it requires proper legal language, correct trustee powers, appropriate distribution provisions, and, critically, proper funding through the retitling of assets.
 Mistakes in any of these areas can result in a trust that fails to avoid probate, creates unintended tax consequences, or does not carry out your wishes.
 That said, individuals with straightforward estates (single state property, no business interests, no blended family issues, estates below the federal estate tax exemption) can often successfully create a living trust using a high-quality template service supplemented by state-specific instructions.
 If you use a template, pay particular attention to your state's trust execution requirements, properly fund the trust by retitling all major assets, and coordinate the trust with beneficiary designations on retirement accounts and life insurance policies.
-Consider having an attorney review the completed trust even if you prepare the initial draft yourself.
+For complex estates or multi-state property holdings, our professional living trust service includes attorney review, funding guidance, and coordination with your complete estate plan.

 More Free Templates